Santa Monica Real Estate Market Update

 There is no shortage of fantastic places to eat and shop in Santa Monica.
 The first place to mention would be the city’s most prominent fixture: Third Street Promenade.
 This multi-block stretch features gastropubs like The Misfit, world-class sushi at Sugarfish, and upscale steakhouses like BOA, all set among world-class shopping at Nordstrom, Saks Fifth Avenue, Lululemon, and Brandy Melville.

 Over on Montana Avenue, La La Land Coffee is the most Instagrammable spot you can find in the area and serves up delicious cold brew and lattes.
 Montana Avenue also hosts several cute boutiques and salons as well as a Kreation Juice Bar to get your juice fix.
-For nightlife, The Chestnut Club is a dimly lit lounge with lots of personality, while the rooftop at Shangri-La Hotel remains a favorite for the young and old.
-Main Street has plenty of lively joints like Jameson’s, Library Ale House, and 41 Ocean.

 Things To Do